Marker-Inc-Korea/RAGchain-docs/ragchain-structure/file-loader/ocr/deepdoctection-loader.md

 ## Overview

 The `DeepdoctectionPDFLoader` class is a powerful tool for loading academic document PDF files.
-It leverages the capabilities of the Deepdoctection model, developed by Meta, to provide an accurate conversion of academic papers from PDF format.&#x20;
+It leverages the capabilities of the Deepdoctection model, developed by deepdoctection, to provide an accurate conversion of academic papers from PDF format.&#x20;

 ## Usage

 ### Run Deepdoctection API sever&#x20;

 You must run Deepdoctection API server for using this loader.
-You will need server with CUDA installed for running nougat model properly.
-More detailed installation of nougat, please go to [official github repo](https://github.com/deepdoctection/deepdoctection).
+You will need server with CUDA installed for running deepdoctection model properly.
+More detailed installation of deepdoctection, please go to [official github repo](https://github.com/deepdoctection/deepdoctection).

 #### Use Docker (Recommend)